 Fossil fuels make up about 85% of the global energy system.
 However, the ever-increasing demand for energy is putting a lot of strain on these finite energy reserves of our planet.
 Fossil fuels are non-renewable and are rapidly running their course by the minute.
 Today, fossil fuels have mostly reached their ‘peak’ production point, thus, making extraction of these energy sources costlier and tedious.

-Furthermore, burning of fossil fuels is bad for the environment.
+Furthermore, the burning of fossil fuels is bad for the environment.
 Harmful pollutants such as carbon dioxide, carbon monoxide, sulfur dioxide, etc. are released into the air, escalating the problem of air pollution.
 Thus, it is becoming increasingly essential to find alternative energy resources to meet the global energy demands as well as minimize the adverse environmental effects.

 We can conserve energy resources by making small adjustments in our daily habits and adopting a greener lifestyle.
 Not only would this stop the finite resources from depleting, but it would also have a significant positive impact on the environment.

 Here are five steps you can take to help conserve Earth’s draining energy resources:

 1. Adopt An Energy-Efficient Lifestyle

 You can turn towards an energy-efficient lifestyle by performing simple actions like turning off appliances when not in use; unplugging chargers; insulating water heaters to minimize heat loss and energy wastage; running full loads of clothes and dishes in the washing machine and dishwasher; weather-stripping your home, and so on.

 Also, replacing conventional electrical appliances with their energy-efficient counterparts will help save a lot of energy while reducing your annual energy costs.
 For instance, replacing incandescent bulbs with LED bulbs and conventional fans with energy-efficient ceiling fans can help you save energy and also reduce your utility bill.